Our People

 YFML Independent Expert Trust

-Peter is a Chartered Accountant, Chartered Secretary, and experienced Non-Executive Director with over 45 years of corporate and commercial experience across Australia and internationally.
+2025 - Conclusion of 2029 AGMPeter is a Chartered Accountant, Chartered Secretary, and experienced Non-Executive Director with over 45 years of corporate and commercial experience across Australia and internationally.
 A former stockbroker and investment banker, Peter has worked across both industrial and resource sectors, with expertise in finance, governance, risk management, corporate law, and equity capital markets.

 He brings strong leadership and a strategic approach to sustainable growth, aligning organisational goals with compliance and governance frameworks.
 His experience spans ASX-listed companies, private enterprises, not-for-profits, and local government, where he has contributed to structural reform, cultural change, and continuous improvement.